rjNemo/underscore/docs/content/pipe/new_pipe.md

 ---
-title: "Of"
+title: "NewPipe"
 date: 2021-12-31T13:11:41-04:00
 ---

-Calling `Of` will cause all future method calls to return wrapped objects.
+Calling `NewPipe` will cause all future method calls to return wrapped objects.
 When you've finished the computation, call `Value` to retrieve the final value.

 Methods not returning a collection such as `Reduce`, `All`, `Any`, will break the chain and return `Value` instantly.